Programs

 This presentation focuses on works, projects and interventions by three artists working during the dictatorship of Alberto Fujimori in Peru: Natalia Iguiñiz, Elena Tejada-Herrera, and Susana Torres.
 The works of these artists who emerged in the nineties offer alternate possibilities for thinking about the intersections between art, public space, activism, and feminism, questioning the visual repertoire that much of the (masculine) left had consecrated, and also questioning the traditional ways in which institutionalized feminism has communicated.
 The controversies and discomforts that some of these works aroused resulted from their frontal positioning against the patriarchal logics of governmental, military, and religious power.
 It is precisely the work of these artists and their feminist concerns that can be read in other terms one of the most significant actions of cultural activism against the dictatorship: Lava la bandera (2000) of the Civil Society Collective.

-Bodies, Street, and Activism: The Hungry Proposal
+Bodies, Street, and Activism: The Hungry Proposal (watch the video)

 Elizabeth Marín Hernández